Understanding Microphone Polar Patterns: A Guide To Cardioid, Omnidirectional, And Bi-directional Patterns

 Characteristics of Bi-directional Polar Pattern

-The bi-directional polar pattern offers distinct characteristics that make it valuable in specific recording scenarios.
+The bi-directional polar pattern offers distinct that make it valuable in specific recording scenarios.
 Firstly, it provides equal sensitivity to sound sources from the front and rear.
 This makes it suitable for capturing duets or interviews where two sound sources are positioned opposite each other.

 Secondly, the bi-directional pattern exhibits strong rejection of sound from the sides.
 This allows for isolating the desired sound sources and minimizing unwanted background noise.